|Nutritional Guidelines (per serving)|

 Sift the self-rising flour with the baking powder and set aside.
 Halve the apples and slice into thin slices.
 Keep the apple slices in a bowl of water with some fresh lemon juice added to prevent the apple slices from browning.

-Using about 1 1/2 tbsp. of the allotted butter, grease the bottom and sides of the springform pan.
+Using about 1 1/2 tablespoons of the allotted butter, grease the bottom and sides of the springform pan.
 The bottom should have a heavier coating than the sides.
 Press the brown sugar into the bottom of the pan.

 Layer the apple slices in the bottom of the pan in an overlapping circular pattern.
 You should have some apple slices remaining.
 Dice these into small chunks and place in a bowl.
 Sprinkle the apple pieces with the brandy and a bit of ground cinnamon.